Can another Healthcare Professional help?

 It is important that you inform the reception staff if you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
 If you fail to notify the Practice that you are unable to attend, you will be sent a letter informing you that you have defaulted from your appointment.
 Persistent defaulters maybe removed from the list.

 You can also complete our appointment cancellation notification request form.
 This can only be used if your appointment has been arranged for more than 24 hours in advance. (excluding weekends and public holidays).
-You can also text to cancel your appointment.

 Appointments